-- Eurostat, http://epp.eurostat.ec.europe.eu/portal/page/portal/eurostat/home - International databases (in particular Ecoinvent 3.9.1) for the production processes of semi-finished products, packaging materials, electrical and thermal energy and means of transport, as well as water supply and end-of-life.
+- International databases (in particular Ecoinvent 3.9.1) for the production processes of semi-finished products, packaging materials, electrical and thermal energy and means of transport, as well as water supply and end-of-life.

-In accordance with the General Program Istructions of the International EPD® System, version 3.01 of 18/09/2019, the contribution of other generic data to the impact indicators is less than 10%.
+In accordance with the General Program Instructions of the International EPD® System, version 3.01 of 18/09/2019, the contribution of other generic data to the impact indicators is less than 10%.

-In addition, transport distance data were calculated using the online calculator Google Maps and Sea Rates for the calculation of transport distances by land and sea respectively.
+In addition, transport distance data were calculated using the online calculator Google Maps and Sea Rates for the calculation of transport distances by land and sea respectively